Quebec English: Vocabulary

-A Formation - this word in English would normally mean a routine stance used in a professional formation. (i.e. The men stood in formation).
-In Quebec a Formation is a reference to an education.
+A formation—this word in English would normally mean a routine stance used in a professional formation. (i.e. The men stood in formation).
+In Quebec a formation is a reference to an educational course or training session.

-A Pass - this phrase originates from Italian speakers, the word "Pass" is often used in phrases such as "I am going to pass by a friend on the way to the movies".
+A pass—this phrase originates from Italian speakers, the word pass is often used in phrases such as "I am going to pass by a friend on the way to the movies".
 The phrase is comparatively used when you are already completing one action but can squeeze in another action on the way to your destination.

 In standard English, the phrase "Your bus will pass in 2 minutes" would mean that you are about to miss your bus or that you have already missed your bus.
-Alternatively in Montreal the phrase "Pass" can also mean to arrive or stop as a way to show that the action will happen in a relatively short time frame.
+Alternatively in Montreal the phrase pass can also mean to arrive or stop as a way to show that the action will happen in a relatively short time frame.
 Example: "Your bus will pass in 2 minutes".